aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QB11
-### ☘️ Web Performance: Optimize your code for speed and efficiency
+### ☘️ Elaborate Web Performance.
+Mention few ways to Optimize your code for speed and efficiency in JavaScript

 <div align="right">